natethegreate/hent-AI/README.md

 * DCP is not compatible with screentones, or that dotted effect that is characteristic of printed works.
 Simply refer to my other project, [Screentone Remover](https://github.com/natethegreate/Screentone-Remover), which will batch remove screentones using Digital Signal Processing techniques.
 After running the Screentone Remover, you can detect the censors with hentAI.

-## Important Notes
+## Important Notes (READ BEFORE USING)

-* I highly reccommend running hentAI on small-medium sized batches, for example one doujin or a few doujins from the same artist.
+* I highly reccommend running hentAI on batches, for example one doujin or a few doujins at once.
 The slowest part of hentAI is the initialization, so the first inference takes time but the rest will be quick.

 * The current model is not perfect.
 Yet.
 Expect some trouble with white censor bars, small censor bars, partially-transparent censor bars, and censor bars that are fused together as one large censor.
 Any absurd amount of censoring may cause issues for hentAI.